Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `emptyStateIcon` prop has been removed.
 You can use the new `emptyStateIconVariant` prop instead
 * `emptyStateIconColor` prop has been removed
 * `emptyStateIconSize` prop has been removed
-* `emptyStateActionButtonIcon` prop has been removed
+* `emptyStateActionButtonIcon` prop has been removed.
+You can use the new `empty-state-action-icon` slot instead

 ### KTabs